Help with Identifying “Milker” Engine

 Unidentified engine, cleaned up and painted.

 My name is Cliff Jennings, My father is Marlyn Jennings.
 He is an avid collector of hit-and-miss engines and has been for years.
 He has enjoyed reading your magazine for years and is looking for a bit of help.
 He’s 84 and doesn’t write so clearly, so he asked me to send this on to you.
 He is looking for any information from subscribers who might know what this engine is that he acquired a few years ago.
-Here is his letter he asked me to send.
+Here is the letter he asked me to send.

 Dear Gas Engine,